-Similarly, we calculate the trapping potentials when keeping the power in the tweezers beam, $P_{\mathrm{tw}}$ constant at $0.3$~mW and varying the power in the ONF guided mode, $P_\mathrm{ONF}$, from $0.5$~mW to $4$~mW, see Fig.~\ref{fig:diff_powers}(b).
-The sharp potential arises from the light-induced magnetic field produced by the ONF being cancelled almost to zero by the light-induced magnetic field produced by the tweezers beam.
-This arises due to the ONF QL mode light-induced magnetic field only being generated in the $xy$ plane.
-If the total magnetic field reaches almost zero at the trap minimum, high rates of spin flipping, i.e. changes of the $m_F$ state from positive to negative, can occur.
-This would be detrimental to the trap lifetime - once the atom changes the sign of the $m_F$ state it is repelled from the trap.
-For example, for $P_{\mathrm{ONF}}=2$~mW and $P_{\mathrm{tw}}=0.4$~mW the spin flip rate, $\Gamma_{\mathrm{sf}}=\frac{\pi \omega_r}{2} exp\left(-\frac{\pi\mu_B g_{nJ}|\textbf{B}|}{2\hbar\omega_r}\right)$~\cite{sukumar1997spin}, is on the order of $10^8$~s$^{-1}$.
-However, the addition of a quantization magnetic field, which we set to an amplitude of 5~G along the $z$-axis prevents the loss of atoms from the trap and keeps the spin flip rate on the order of $10^{-4}$~s$^{-1}$.
+Similarly, we calculate the trapping potentials when keeping the power in the tweezers, $P_{\mathrm{tw}}$, constant at $0.3$~mW and varying the power in the ONF guided mode, $P_\mathrm{ONF}$, from $2$~mW to $4$~mW, see Fig.~\ref{fig:diff_powers}(b).
+If the effective magnetic field reaches low values at the trap minimum, high rates of spin flipping, i.e., changes of the $m_F$ state from positive to negative, can occur.
+This would be detrimental to the trap lifetime - once the sign of the $m_F$ state changes the atom is repelled from the trap.
+However, the addition of a quantization magnetic field, which we set to an amplitude of $B_\mathrm{bias}=3$~G along the $z$-axis, prevents the loss of atoms from the trap and keeps the spin flip rates, $\Gamma_{\mathrm{sf}}=\frac{\pi \omega_r}{2} exp\left(-\frac{\pi\mu_B g_{nJF}|\textbf{B}|}{2\hbar\omega_r}\right)$~\cite{sukumar1997spin}, on the order of $10^{-4}$~s$^{-1}$.